- interact or use our Website; or

-- These cookies will usually be third-party cookies, although if a user is visiting the advertising network’s own website it is technically possible these could be first party.
+- These cookies will usually be third-party cookies, although if a user is visiting the advertising network’s website, it is technically possible these could be first-party.
 They will always be persistent but time-limited cookies.
-These cookies can be associated with services provided by the third-party, but this is not always the case.
-These cookies contain a unique key that is able to distinguish individual user’s browsing habits or store code that can be translated into a set of browsing habits or preferences using information stored elsewhere.
+These cookies can be associated with services provided by a third party, but this is not always the case.
+These cookies contain a unique key that is able to distinguish individual users’ browsing habits or store codes that can be translated into a set of browsing habits or preferences using information stored elsewhere.

 2.4 How we use your information

-The following are the examples of how we may use your information for the legitimate interest of our business which include:
+The following are examples of how we may use your information for the legitimate interest of our business which includes:

 - To Understand Your Interests.
 For example, we may use your information to better understand what products interest you based on information we collect about you and your household.

 - To Improve Our Products and Services.
 We may use your information to enhance our Platforms and services to serve you better.